brandon-kf-lee/ecodrone/README.md

     * For state data, the ESP32 is the server and the Tello connects to it as a client (see SDK for more details).
 * The ESP32 will be preprogrammed with flight path data to send to Tello.
 * The ESP32 will record the Tello's state data and its own sensor data into a file through LittleFS in the csv format.
-* (Tentative) Continuously broadcast a BLE connection during runtime, used for reporting sensor data (not intended to be connected to until flight completion)
-* (Tentative) After the drone lands, bring an external computer to connect to the ESP32 through Bluetooth LE, and transmit data from the ESP32 to the computer
+* After the drone lands, bring an external computer to connect to the ESP32 through Bluetooth LE, and transmit data from the ESP32 to the computer
+    * Python code to receive data (connect.py) is listed under [addl_resources](https://github.com/brandon-kf-lee/ecodrone/tree/main/addl_resources)

 ## Dependencies
 * Python
     * [bleak](https://github.com/hbldh/bleak): Used to connect an external device to the ESP32 through the BLE (Bluetooth Low Energy) module for communication
+* C++
+    * All versions and dependencies are automatically resolved through PlatformIO in platformio.ini

+# Considerations when Running
+* Build and upload the drone control software through PlatformIO
+* Ensure hardware specific IDs like the Tello's SSID and IP address are changed to match your drone

 ## Hardware Used